 Honors & Recognitions

-Leading lawyer, Litigation: Energy & Natural Resources, Chambers USA
+Chambers USA, Leading Lawyer in Litigation: Energy & Natural Resources (Texas)

 Associate, American Board of Trial Advocates